 Furniture Making Tools

 Portable has to be the way to go with many of the best woodworking tools.
-Yes, I appreciate that you can get morepower and a more consistent performance with many of the high, corded options, but they just aren’t always practical.
+Yes, I appreciate that you can get more power and more consistent performance with many of the high, corded options, but they aren’t always practical.

 The best example of this is the cordless drill.
 If you want a hand-held model that you can carry anywhere around the house, or out in the yard, you don’t want to be worrying about extension cords.
 The best models are ergonomic and designed for a fast, reliable action – from drilling the holes to switching out the drill bits.

-On the subject of drills, I was recently introduced to a version that I had not heard of before and was immediately blown away.
-The right angle close quarter drill is a strange looking beast that looks a little misshapen, but with good reason.
+On the subject of drills, I was introduced to a version that I had not heard of before and was blown away.
+The right angle close quarter drill is a strange looking beast that looks a little misshapen but with good reason.